What is a Bad Credit Score for Business Loans?

 Prepare Documentation

 A small business loan application often requires significant documentation.
-While some loans, like a merchant cash advance, might only need a few bank and credit card statements, a traditional business loan requires much more in-depth financial records.
+While some loans, such as a merchant cash advance, may only need a few bank and credit card statements, a traditional business loan requires more in-depth financial records.

 Prepare the following documents ahead of time: